jbrukh/goavatar/README.md

     $ go get -u -v github.com/jbrukh/goavatar/...

 This installs the repo into <code>$GOPATH/src/github.com/jbrukh/goavatar</code>.
+If you are not finding dependencies, then try go-getting them:

+    $ go get github.com/jbrukh/gplot

 To compile, test, and install everything:

     $ bin/release.sh